codebysid/Music-Artist-Dashboard-with-React.js/README.md

-# this is a React Admin Dashboard Frontend built with React.js amnd couple of npm packages keeping a simple UI so user can understand it simply.
+# this is a React Admin Dashboard Frontend built with React.js and couple of npm packages , keeping a simple UI so user can understand it simply.

 # Getting Started with Create React App